-One important factor you should consider when deciding whether to use Madrid is the nature of the mark itself.
-We’ll cover off other factors (particularly the goods and services specifications) in later posts.
+One important factor you should consider when deciding whether to use the Madrid Protocol is the nature of the mark itself.
+We’ll cover other factors (particularly the goods and services specifications) in later posts.

 Like most attorneys, the main reason we recommend Madrid to clients is because it can make the process of filing overseas cheaper and less complex.
 We tell them the process is centralized through to examination.
 After that, it involves country by country examination.
 However, the process only remains centralized as long as no objections are raised.

-It follows that Madrid works really well when you know that you can limit the risk of objections – otherwise the supposed advantages of reduced costs and administration can be rapidly undone.
+It follows that the Madrid Protocol works really well when you know that you can limit the risk of objections – otherwise the supposed advantages of reduced costs and administration can be rapidly undone.

 • Highly distinctive words or logos

 • Marks which you know (from searching) are unlikely to attract citations or oppositions

 • Follow on marks – where your client already has global protection for a highly similar mark and is filing for a slightly modified version (to avoid non-use issues).
 Such applications are less likely to get objections (assuming the applicant is identical!)

 What are unsuitable marks for the Madrid Protocol?